 Help a gifted child, make a donation

-The Tomorrow's Achievers Educational Trust, which runs Tomorrow’s Achievers, particularly outreaches to gifted children from low income families and has a grant-giving scheme to enable those who wouldn’t otherwise be able to come, to attend specialist day and residential masterclasses free of charge.
+Tomorrow's Achievers, which is part of the Coram group of children’s charities, particularly encourages gifted children from low income families and has a grant-giving scheme to enable those who wouldn’t otherwise be able to come, to attend specialist day and residential masterclasses free of charge.

 Tomorrow's Achievers masterclasses are widely acclaimed as outstanding, with many teachers and parents describing them as a life-changing experience.
 Far from being future high-fliers, many gifted children risk becoming drop-outs through boredom at school, deliberately under-achieve in order not to be different or feel themselves to be freaks as a result of being ostracised by classmates.
 The benefits of masterclasses are immense.
 They expose children to challenging projects that stretch their abilities and rekindle their zest for learning.
 Their self esteem is enhanced.
 They meet other children like themselves, who share their interests and with whom they can make friends.
 More provision is urgently needed to give gifted children – and especially those from low income families – the boost many of them need to achieve their potential.

 Our resources are not sufficient to help every gifted child in need.
 Will you help?

 Make a donation